jmettraux/aachen/src/rab__reaction_and_morale.md

 # Morale

-Morale affect NPCs, not PCs.
+Morale affects NPCs, not PCs.
 By default, NPCs fight as long as honor and common sense demand it, but failed morale checks may change that.

 Morale checks are done